Kafū, aged forty-one.

 April 5th.

-Nishimura Shosanzan visited.
+Nishimura Shosanjin visited.

 April 6th.

-I remained abed through the morning reading.
+I kept to my bed through the morning hours reading.

-Others produced obscene illustrations.
+Others rendered lewd illustrations.

-Why then do I vex myself pointlessly?
+Why then do I vex myself so?

 April 7th.